junxit/us-congress-bills-111/metadata.md

 - 2009-03-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
 - 2009-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 6 (Roll no. 165). (text: CR H4084-4085)
 - 2009-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 6 (Roll no. 165).(text: CR H4084-4085)
+- 2009-03-31 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.